Remi-Gau/advanced_fMRI_course/OnlineResources.md

 * [Stephan Heunis](https://twitter.com/fmrwhy) has a [list](https://www.fmrwhy.com/2018/06/28/spm12-matlab-scripting-tutorial-4/) to many SPM and matlab material.
 * [Jonathan Peelle](@jpeelle) has a great [list of resources](http://jonathanpeelle.net/mri-resources-for-beginners) for beginners.
-* Check the [wiki](http://imaging.mrc-cbu.cam.ac.uk/imaging/CbuImaging) from the CBU in Cambridege.
+* Check the [wiki](http://imaging.mrc-cbu.cam.ac.uk/imaging/CbuImaging) from the CBU in Cambridge.
 * [https://github.com/brainhack101](https://github.com/brainhack101) also has a [collections or links](https://brainhack101.github.io/neurolinks/) to courses, data...
 * ReproNim is a good [site](http://www.reproducibleimaging.org/index.html) to get up to date on doing reproducible research.